minchinweb/cscn.minchin.ca/content/pages/index.md

 This coming October 20, vote for me, William Minchin, to strengthen our francophone schools in Edmonton!

 ---

+## Où (et Quand) Voter

+L'élection se dérouleras **lundi, le 20 octobre 2025**, en même temps que les élections municipaux.
+Pour voter, vous pouvez se présenter à **n'importe quelle école de Centre Nord** (sauf École Jean-Claude-Mahé), même en dehors d'Edmonton.
+Les bureaux seront ouverts de **10 h à 20 h**.

+---

+## Voting -- When and Where

+The election will happen on **Monday, October 20, 2025**, at the same time as the municipal elections.
+To vote, you can **go to any of Centre Nord's schools** (except École Jean-Claude-Mahé), including those outside of Edmonton.
+The voting stations will be open from **10am to 8pm**.

+---

+## Me Contacter / To Reach Me

 Vous pouvez me contacter à [cscn@minchin.ca](mailto:cscn@minchin.ca)